Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 -Active community support and comprehensive documentation

 -Flexibility for fine-tuning to specific needs
 # Dataset Preparation
+The project used the arif11/Bengali_AI_Speech dataset, which contains high-quality audio samples from native Bengali speakers and consume less space so, easier so fine tune.
+The dataset covers a wide range of phonetic variations, genders, and speech styles, ensuring comprehensive representation for the TTS task.
+# Dataset Characteristics:
 The training utilized on the arif11/Bengali_AI_Speech Dataset, characterized by:

 -High-quality audio recordings from native Bengali speakers